lalajia/neu-network-project/README.md

   In a new terminal: sudo python3 rawUDPClient.py input the file name to be downloaded

-# 2. How your application works
+# 2. How application works

 ## Project Structure: